Comcast/connvitals/CONTRIBUTING.md

 * **All** files in the project **must** end with a newline (leave a blank line at the end of the file.)

+If there's a good reason you must catch a general `Exception`, state your case in the pull request and I'll probably allow it.

 Now some comcast stuff:

 ## CLA